VKTRNDRV/QC-Assistant/README.md

 ## Overview

 The 'QC Assistant' application is a tool for assisting the task of performing Quality Control (QC) on configured orders that are at stage 'QC'.
-It automatically generates and displays to the user a selection of 'notes' on details/tasks that need to be verified/performed as per the relevant business logic considering the provided order's specifics.
+It automatically generates and displays to the user a selection of 'notes' on details/tasks that need to be verified/performed as per the business logic relevant to the order provided.
 This saves the user time, ensures any special cases covered by the application's logic are not missed/overlooked, and allows them to focus more on troubleshooting technical issues, _ad hoc_ cases and other points not covered by the 'QC Assistant'.

 ## Functionalities